 Related Addictions And Psychological Conditions :

-Indeed, because most people who suffer from sex addiction are generally unwilling to discuss their problem with others, the fact that they are suffering from it only becomes apparent when then develop a trusting relationship with a therapist who they initially went to see for help with other addictions such as alcoholism or drug abuse.
-Alternatively, they may have initially gone to see the their therapist in order to seek treatment for depression, anxiety or low self-esteem (all of which are also more common in those with a history of childhood trauma).
+Indeed, because most people who suffer from sex addiction are generally unwilling to discuss their problem with others, the fact that they are suffering from it only becomes apparent when they develop a trusting relationship with a therapist who they initially went to see for help with other addictions such as alcoholism or drug abuse.
+Alternatively, they may have initially gone to see their therapist in order to seek treatment for depression, anxiety, or low self-esteem (all of which are also more common in those with a history of childhood trauma).

-Currently, sexual addiction is regarded as being similar in nature to addiction to chemical substances because the act of sex seems to have a similar ‘numbing’ effect (see above) on feelings of mental anguish (however, it should be noted that, as a discrete condition, ‘sex addiction’ is not yet (at the time of writing) included in the Diagnostic And Statistical Manual Of Mental Disorders.
+Currently, sexual addiction is regarded as being similar in nature to addiction to chemical substances because the act of sex seems to have a similar ‘numbing’ effect (see above) on feelings of mental anguish (however, it should be noted that, as a discrete condition, ‘sex addiction is not yet (at the time of writing) included in the Diagnostic And Statistical Manual Of Mental Disorders.

 How Does Sex Addiction Manifest Itself?